Abhinav8960/walkintothewild/sql/staging_to_production/__Steps_To_Take_On_Migration-WITW_Production.md

 TRUNCATE package_version;
 TRUNCATE TABLE feeds;

-9. Read file stegaing_to_production, and find "wildwalks" and replace with your database name,insert tables names in queries,
+1. Read file stegaing_to_production, and find "wildwalks" and replace with your database name,and run queries,